DeAngelo Williams: 2008 season

 Williams established himself as the starting running back for the Panthers prior to the 2008 season.
 During the 2008 season, Williams shared carries with rookie first-round pick Jonathan Stewart, though Williams received a majority of the work.
 In Week 5, he had 20 carries for 123 rushing yards to go along with 25-yard receiving touchdown in the 34–0 victory over the Kansas City Chiefs.
 Starting in Week 8, Williams recorded four consecutive games rushing for at least 100 yards and a rushing touchdown with the Panthers going 3–1 in that stretch.
 On November 30, Williams set a franchise record for rushing touchdowns in one game by scoring four times in a Week 13 game against the Green Bay Packers where the Panthers won 35–31.
 In Week 14, Williams was selected FedEx Ground Player-of-the-Week after a dominating performance in which he rushed for 186 yards on 19 carries and two touchdowns against the Tampa Bay Buccaneers.
 He earned NFC Offensive Player of the Week honors for his effort against the Buccaneers.
-On December 21, in a game against the New York Giants for the number one playoff seed, Williams rushed 24 times for 108 yards and four rushing touchdowns in an overtime 34–28 loss.
+On December 21, in a game against the New York Giants for the number one playoff seed, Williams rushed 24 times for 108 yards and four rushing touchdowns in a 34–28 overtime loss.
 He closed out the regular season with 25 carries for 178 rushing yards in a 33–31 victory over the New Orleans Saints.
 Williams did not fumble the entire 2008 season.

 Despite having a great statistical season, he was unable to make the Pro Bowl over Clinton Portis, despite having more total yards, touchdowns, and yards per carry.
 This is mainly attributed to Portis outperforming Williams the first half of the season, as well as the large Redskins fanbase.
 However, Williams did make the All-Pro team.
 He started all 16 games and finished the season with 273 carries for 1,515 rushing yards and 18 rushing touchdowns, to go along with 22 catches for 121 receiving yards and two receiving touchdowns.
 Williams credited much of his 2008 success to a discussion with Vinny Testaverde and improved pre-game preparation.
 After the season, Williams was voted Pro Football Weekly and the Professional Football Writers of America's Most Improved Player of the Year.

 The Panthers finished with a 12–4 record, won the NFC South, and earned a first-round bye with the #2-seed.
 Williams made his playoff debut against the Arizona Cardinals in the Divisional Round.
 He had 12 carries for 63 rushing yards in the 33–13 loss.